-• Adhere to all local, city and/or state noise regulations.
+Adhere to all local, city and/or state noise regulations.

 Community Effects Question Information and Justification Will the project displace existing residents or workers from their homes and communities?
 If so, what is the expected duration?
 No. Will the project require service disruptions to homes and communities?
 If so, what is the expected communication and outreach plan to the residents and the duration of the outages?
-Yes, outages are only expected on the day a natural gas service is tied over to the new PE natural gas main.
-The disruption to each resident will last less than eight (8) hours.
-Affected customers will be notified at least twenty-four (24) hours in advance of disruption to their service.
-Are there populations with Limited English Proficiency located in the project area?
+Yes, temporary gas service disruption would occur when service is transferred from the existing metallic pipes to the new MDPE pipes.
+The Contractor is required by the specifications to place door hangers 24 hours before the scheduled disruption of service notifying residents of the scheduled service disruption.
+Are there populations with limited English proficiency located in the project area?
 If so, what measures will be taken to provide communications in other languages?
-Approximately 1 percent of the population in the project area has Limited English Proficiency.
-As applicable, information regarding short-term service disruptions will be made available in languages other than English.
+No. Is there any other information relevant to the project area or the proposed work as it pertains to Community Effects?
+No.